aseure/configs/README.md

 ## Deployment

-Those are guidelines to install my Jogsoul, Tmux, Vim and ZSH configurations but you probably want to modify several steps such as the variables at the beginning of the deploy.sh script.
+Those are guidelines to install my Git, Tmux, Vim and ZSH configurations but you probably want to modify several steps such as the variables at the beginning of the deploy.sh script.